GeauxWeisbeck4/andrews-logseq-graph/pages/6 Sorting.md

 	- ## Shell Sort
 		- ![image.png](../assets/image_1746697417969_0.png)
 		- In the first pass, we do an insertion sort, but for elements set four places apart, which leads to an array consisting of four short-ordered sequences.
 Then lower the gap size to 2 and repeat the sort.
 The array now consists of two ordered sequences.
 Eventually you'll reach gap size of 1 and you'll just do an insertion sort because of the previous partial sorts with fewer comparisons or swaps as the normal algorithm which is the advantage of shell sort.
-		-
+		- First select what gaps to use ❶, keeping in mind that the last one to be applied must be 1.
+You’ll find many suggestions online as to which sequence to use, but this example will use Knuth’s proposal (1, 4, 13, 40, 121, . . . , with each term being triple the previous one, plus 1), which leads to an *O*(*n*1.5) algorithm.
+Then, you take gaps in decreasing order ❷ and essentially do an insertion sort ❸ but for elements gap spaces apart ❹.
+		   With larger gaps, you’re ordering sequences of fewer elements, but as you decrease the gap size, you deal with longer sequences that tend to be almost in order, so insertion sort behaves well.
+	- ## Going for Speed with Quicksort
+		- These algorithms will now achieve the O(n log n) theoretical speed limit - the worst being a quadratic performance -